nanoexpress/docs/benchmark/README.md

 * Env: Linux
 * Clustering: available \(on 16 threads\)

-Note: more than 4-cores doesn't used at unknown reason, but should improve perf even not marginally
+Note: more than 4-cores aren't used at unknown reason, but it should improve performance even marginally

 | Library | Req/sec | Memory |
 | :--- | :--- | :--- |